Detail, Design, and Specification

 An illustrative representation of the current ASTM A1064 geometric and dimensional tolerances for WWR manufacture.

 WWR.2 – Welded Plain Wire Reinforcement Lap Splice Detail for Slab-on-Ground

 A suggested lap splice reference for WPWR in nominal slab-on-ground applications.

 WWR.3 – Welded Plain Wire Reinforcement Lap Splice Detail for Structural Ground-Supported Slab

 A suggested lap splice reference for WPWR in structural slab-on-ground applications.

 WWR.4 – Welded Deformed Wire Reinforcement Lap Splice Detail for Structural Ground-Supported Slab

 A suggested lap splice reference for WDWR in structural slab-on-ground applications.

-WWR.5 – Welded Deformed Wire Reinforcement Lap Splice Detail for Elevated Slab
+WWR.5 – Welded Deformed Wire Reinforcement Lap Splice Detail for Elevated Two-Way Slab

 A suggested lap splice reference for WDWR in structural elevated slab applications.